Maryn Adriansen: Background

 Maryn Adrieansen was born in Holland in 1600, and he came from Veere, in the Province of Zeeland.
 He was a boatswain from 1621 to 1627 under Captain Claes Gerritssen Compaen.
 He married Lysbet Thyssen around 1628 and may have been in New Amsterdam as early as 1630 where an unnamed son was born.
+He had a daughter around 1631, either in the Netherlands or Renssalaerswyck, Brechje Maryns, who would marry Claes Cornelisze Egmont Van Voorhout and have issue.
 He died sometime before March 1654, and his widow, Lysbet Thysen, remarried Geerlief Michelsen.